hyperledger-cacti/cacti/packages/ledger-plugin/fabric/validator/unit-test/README.md

 ### step2: Asset transfer
 - Target source: "validatorDriver_signTransactionOffline.js"
-- This script is for changing owner information.
+- This script is for setting owner information.

 1) Check the private key of wallet/admin
 	- Get the filename which is replaced `-pub` with `-priv` in `unit-test/wallet/admin/`.